 Put 80+ Years of Legal Experience in Your Corner

-Domestic violence cases in North County, San Diego, and Vista often involve
+Domestic violence cases in San Diego County often involve several different

-several different court proceedings and can be somewhat tricky if not
+court proceedings and can be somewhat tricky if not handled properly.

-handled properly.
-Speaking with a skilled and experienced San Diego criminal
+Speaking with a skilled and experienced San Diego criminal defense attorney

-defense attorney shortly after the arrest can sometimes result in no charges
+shortly after the arrest can sometimes result in no charges being filed,

 save money and avoid the necessity of future court appearances.
 For this reason alone, it is highly recommended that you hire us as soon

 Do not wait for the prosecution to make the first move.
 Take action by